Go to the Nature Institute’s home page

 When the Organism Was Seen Whole

-Amid this diversifying whirl of cell lineages in a human embryo, where our genomes are simultaneously being summoned into the service of wildly different cellular phenotypes, we can hardly help asking: What is the unifying and coordinating source, or power, through which all the radically diverse differentiating cells are formed into coherent tissues, organs, organ systems, and the stable, functional unity of an entire human being?
+Amid this diversifying whirl of cell lineages in a human embryo, where our genomes are simultaneously being summoned into the service of wildly different cellular phenotypes, we can hardly help asking: What is the unifying and coordinating source, or power, through which all the radically diverse differentiating cells are formed into coherent tissues, organs, organ systems, and the stable, functional unity of an entire human body?

 During the first half of the twentieth century a considerable number of biologists, among whom E. S. Russell was a leading figure, sought to articulate a biology that kept the whole organism in view.
-We could, perhaps, call theirs a “common-sense view” since, as I argue throughout this book, all biologists even today reveal in their direct, observational language that they see the truth of the agential organism — its story-telling, directive, telos-realizing life — in a perfectly practical sense.
+We could, perhaps, call theirs a “common-sense view” since, as I argue throughout this book, all biologists even today reveal in their direct, observational language that they see, at least unconsciously, the truth of the agential organism — its story-telling, directive, telos-realizing life — in a perfectly practical sense.
 (See Chapter 2, “The Organism’s Story”.)

 And yet, as Russell pointed out, this narrowed the biologist’s view down to the observation of some of the genetic causal factors playing into more or less minor differences between closely allied organisms, such as parents and their offspring.
 (Geneticists also learned to produce monstrosities by grossly interfering with normal development, but these didn’t have a whole lot to teach us about the evolutionary potentials of viable organisms.)
 On top of this, geneticists blithely ignored the multicellular organism’s dramatic capacity to orchestrate the “evolution” (differentiation) of numerous cell lineages that are, in their own terms, as phenotypically distinct as distantly related species.